 CCS Guideline Development Process

 To ensure high quality and transparency, the CCS has adopted the GRADE Scale for rating the strength of recommendations and the quality of evidence.
-As of January 2010, the CCS uses the GRADE system of evidence assessment for all guidelines and position statements.
-In June 2015, CCS developed a CCS Grade framework to guide co-chairs and writing panels through the systematic review of evidence and the application of GRADE when developing recommendations.
-It is meant to be used as a framework to a more rigorous application of GRADE and is presented in five high level steps with examples for documentation that can be adapted to suit the specific needs of the writing panel.
+As of January 2010, the CCS has used the GRADE system of evidence assessment for all guidelines and position statements.
+In June 2015, CCS developed a GRADE Framework to provide an overview of the systematic review of evidence and the application of GRADE when developing recommendations.

 For more information on GRADE, please refer to the BMJ GRADE primer articles below:

 Part 1 – GRADE: an emerging consensus on rating quality of evidence and strength of recommendations

 Part 2 – GRADE: what is “quality of evidence” and why is it important to clinicians?

 Part 3 – GRADE: going from evidence to recommendations

 Part 4 – GRADE: grading quality of evidence and strength of recommendations for diagnostic tests and strategies

 Part 5 – GRADE: Incorporating considerations of resources use into grading recommendations